jcu-eresearch/nginx-custom-build/README.rst

   requires a Shibboleth SP built with FastCGI support and correctly configured.
   Shibboleth authentication with applications served via Nginx.
-* Has SPDY support built (depends on OpenSSL 1.0.1 being installed)
 * Adds LDAP authentication for Nginx using `nginx-ldap-auth
   <https://github.com/kvspb/nginx-auth-ldap>`_.
 * Has custom HTML XSLT transformation built in.
 This allows